polterguy/phosphorusfive/README.md

 to read, and conforms to all known standards.  phosphorus facilitates for you creating beautiful end results

-*"with phosphorus five, you are beautiful"*
+*"with phosphorus five, your creations are beautiful"*

 #### flexible